St George Utah Owner Financing

 - Any questions you have for us

 After our first meeting, we’ll begin looking for your dream home.
-We’ll e-mail you a list of homes that best match your personal criteria or you can start looking for homes here.
+We’ll e-mail you a list of homes that match your personal criteria or you can start looking for homes here.
 Alternatively, we can meet in our office to go over the list of homes together.
-You’ll then want to narrow down that list to your favorite 3-5 homes based on the photos and other information provided.
-Next, you can drive by each of those homes and make sure you like the outside of each home and the neighborhood.
+You’ll then want to narrow down that list to your favorite 3-5 homes.
+Next, drive by each of those homes and make sure you like the outside of each home and the neighborhood.

 We will then make an appointment with the seller to view the inside of the house.
-If you decide it’s the home for you, we will make an offer and come to an agreement on the price and terms of the seller financing.
+If you decide it’s the home for you, we will make an offer on it together.
+We will eventually reach an agreement on the price and seller financing terms of the seller financing.
 The final step is to hand you the keys to your dream home!

 Southern Utah Owner Financing Terms